-- when the defaulting party renounces the contract in a manner that clearly conveys to the innocent party that he will not perform his contractual obligations at all;
+- a party, by one's words or conduct, clearly conveys to the other party to the contract that it will not perform its contractual obligations at all;

-- where the breach is of a condition, (i.e., a term that the parties had intended to designate with such importance) so that any breach, regardless of its actual consequences, would entitle the innocent party to terminate the contract; or
+- there was a breach of a term that the parties had designated as so important that any breach would entitle the innocent party to terminate the contract; and

-- where the breach deprives the innocent party of substantially the whole benefit which parties had intended that he should obtain from the contract.33
+- where the breach, often described as a fundamental breach, will deprive the innocent party of substantially the whole benefit of the contract.31

 Defences to enforcement